Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter2.md

 Every time we select a row in the table view, we identify the corresponding point of interest and we call `selectAnnotation()` on our map view to simulate a pin selection.

 In the next chapter, you will learn how to pass your data in a detailled view where it can be updated.

+Check out our code challenge [Improving UX with MKMap](part3/intro.md) before going on!